jkmarx/spaceX/README.md

 ### 1) Fixed bugs
 Filter launches by mission name and throttled searches.
-Filter ignores letter case.
+Filter will ignore letter case.
 Moved hover panel next to rocket name.
-Fix title and search/sort form and only have the launches scroll when overflowing.
+Fix the position of title and search/sort form.
+Only launches will scroll when overflowing.

 ### 2) Added features
 Sorting of the launches by Launch Name and Rocket Name.
 Rocket name returned leveraging query and populate.